Global well-posedness for the generalized derivative nonlinear Schr\"odinger equation: Introduction

 Below the energy space, there are also many results for \eqref{DNLS}.
 Takaoka \cite{takaoka1999well} proved local well-posedness in $H^s(\mathbb{R})$ when $s\geq \frac{1}{2}$ by the Fourier restriction method.
 This was complemented by a result of Biagioni and Linares \cite{MR1837253} which notes that the solution map from $H^s(\mathbb{R})$ to $C([-T,T];H^s(\mathbb{R}))$ cannot be locally uniformly continuous when $s<\frac{1}{2}$.
 By using the I-method, Colliander, Keel, Staffilani, Takaoka and Tao \cite{colliander2001global, colliander2002refined} proved that the $H^s(\mathbb{R})$-solution is global if $s>\frac{1}{2}$ and $\|u_0\|^2_{L^2}<2\pi.$ Guo and Wu \cite{guo2017global} were later able to strengthen this result by proving that $H^{\frac{1}{2}}(\mathbb{R})$-solutions are global if $\|u_0\|^2_{L^2}<4\pi.$ For an incomplete list of well-posedness results for \eqref{DNLS} on the torus, see \cite{hayashi2019studies, nahmod2012invariant} and references therein. \\

 There are also many works that use the complete integrability of the \eqref{DNLS} equation.
 The breakthrough result is \cite{GWPDNLS}, which establishes global well-posedness in $H^\frac{1}{2}(\mathbb{R})$.
 However, \cite{GWPDNLS} was preceded by many results - see, e.g., \cite{jenkins2020global, shimabukuro2017derivative, pelinovsky2018existence} - highlights of which include a global well-posedness result in the weighted Sobolev space $H^{2,2}(\mathbb{R})$, and progress towards the soliton resolution conjecture.
-Moreover, although $H^\frac{1}{2}$ regularity is necessary for uniform continuity of the solution map, it is believed \cite{killip2021well} that complete integrability will help lower the global well-posedness regularity threshold, possibly all the way to the critical Sobolev space $L^2$.
-Indeed, the well-posedness threshold has already been reduced to $H^\frac{1}{6}$ in \cite{H16}, substantially improving all previous results.
+Moreover, although $H^\frac{1}{2}$ regularity is necessary for uniform continuity of the solution map, \cite{harrop2022global,H16,killip2021well} are able to lower the global well-posedness threshold all the way to the critical Sobolev space $L^2$, definitively resolving the well-posedness theory for \eqref{DNLS} on the line.
 On the other hand, blowup for \eqref{DNLS} on non-standard domains (for example, the half-line with the Dirichlet boundary condition) is known to be possible \cite{tan2004blow, wu2014global}. \\